Man City news: I thought Raheem Sterling would be a bit of a d*******, says Kevin De Bruyne | Goal.com

-'I thought he'd be a bit of a d*******!' - De Bruyne pleasantly surprised by Sterling at Man City
+'I thought he'd be a bit of a d***head!' - De Bruyne pleasantly surprised by Sterling at Man City

 Manchester City midfielder Kevin De Bruyne has admitted that he thought Raheem Sterling would be "would be a bit of a d*******" when he joined the club in 2015.